DecentLabs/chari/README.md

-# 💸 Charity Donation Matching
+# 💸 Charity Donation Matching on Ethereum

 UI components and an Ethereum smart contract to support donation matching.
 A charity could easily embed this as a widget into their sites.